When to use an Azure Multi-Factor Authentication Provider

 Two-step verification is available by default for global administrators who have Azure Active Directory, and Office 365 users.
 However, if you wish to take advantage of advanced features then you should purchase the full version of Azure Multi-Factor Authentication (MFA).

-To download the SDK, you need to create an Azure Multi-Factor Auth Provider even if you have Azure MFA, AAD Premium, or EMS licenses.
+To download the SDK, create an Azure Multi-Factor Auth Provider even if you have Azure MFA, AAD Premium, or other bundled licenses.
 If you create an Azure Multi-Factor Auth Provider for this purpose and already have licenses, be sure to create the Provider with the Per Enabled User model.
-Then, link the Provider to the directory that contains the Azure MFA, Azure AD Premium, or EMS licenses.
+Then, link the Provider to the directory that contains the Azure MFA, Azure AD Premium, or other bundled licenses.
 This configuration ensures that you are only billed if you have more unique users performing two-step verification than the number of licenses you own.

 What is an MFA Provider?

 There are two types of Auth providers, and the distinction is around how your Azure subscription is charged.
 The per-authentication option calculates the number of authentications performed against your tenant in a month.
 This option is best if you have a number of users authenticating only occasionally.
 The per-user option calculates the number of individuals in your tenant who perform two-step verification in a month.
 This option is best if you have some users with licenses but need to extend MFA to more users beyond your licensing limits.

 You cannot change the usage model (per enabled user or per authentication) after an MFA provider is created.

 If you purchased enough licenses to cover all users that are enabled for MFA, you can delete the MFA provider altogether.